PhantomCybernetics/phntm_bridge_docs/wifi-scanning-and-roaming.rst

 The roam command automatically selects the AP in the current network with the best signal.
 If the currently conneced AP has the strongest signal, no roaming is performed.

-.. rubric:: Recovery from a failure
+.. rubric:: Recovery from a Failure

 ..
 Danger:: In case of a roaming failure, your machine might end up offline, need rebooting or to be manually connected to the desired AP again.
 Make sure you have local console access before attemting this for the first time on untested configurations.